CallumAlexander/JOTT/README.md

 Author : _Callum Alexander_ (TheCatThatBarks)

-Name credits mainly but not completely : _Callum Groeger_ (groegercesg)
+Name credits mainly, kinda, but not completely : [groegercesg](https://github.com/groegercesg)

 ## What is JOTT?